sky-ecosystem/dss-exec-lib/README.md

 # DSS Exec Library

-A library for crafting spells in DSS more efficiently, predictably, and easily.
+A library for crafting spells in Sky Protocol (formerly MakerDAO) more efficiently, predictably, and easily.

 ## Public Library Addresses